-Nature’s Playground Adelaide Zoo
+Nature’s Playground at the Adelaide Zoo – Review

 The playground looks great, nearly all made of wood, blending beautifully in its surroundings.
 And as the plants around the play equipment become more established, the playground really will become one with nature.

 The biggest structure in the playground is an aerial walkway that provides views across to the Adelaide Oval, the city and across the zoo.